EGA-archive/beacon2-pi-api/README.md

 # Beacon v2 Production Implementation

 Welcome to Beacon v2 Production Implementation (B2PI).
 This is an application that makes an instance of Beacon v2 be production ready.

-To go to the beacon reference implementation (test instance) please visit [B2RI](https://github.com/EGA-archive/beacon2-ri-api).
-For further information on how to use this app, please visit [B2RI docs](https://b2ri-documentation-demo.ega-archive.org/)
+## Documentation

+Please, go to [B2RI/B2PI docs website](https://b2ri-documentation-demo.ega-archive.org/) to know how to use Beacon v2 Production Implementation.

 ## Main changes from B2RI